 Subject Areas: Development Economics, Labor Economics

 Nishith Prakash joined the University of Connecticut in Spring 2012 after completing his doctorate at the University of Houston, Texas and working as a post-doctoral research associate at Cornell University from July 2010 till December 2011.
 He previously held a visiting assistant professor positions at Ohio University in Athens, Ohio and Dartmouth College, Hanover, New Hampshire.
 His primary research interests include development, labor, public policy, and health economics.
 One line of his work focuses on understanding the effects of affirmative action policies in India on labor market outcomes, child labor and poverty.
 His other work has examined topics such as the returns to English-language skills in India, effects of corruption, nutrition and child development in India, and evaluation of welfare and behavioral impacts of Index Based Livestock Insurance (IBLI) in Kenya.
 Professor Prakash’s research uses experimental and quasi-experimental econometric techniques to obtain estimates with causal interpretations.
 He has experience conducting surveys in developing countries and working with large scale observational and administrative data sets.
-He is also a Research Fellow at Centre for Research and Analysis of Migration (CReAM), The Institute for the Study of Labor (IZA), and Member of Insights on Immigration and Development (INSIDE-SPAIN).
+He is also a Research Fellow at Centre for Research and Analysis of Migration (CReAM), The Institute for the Study of Labor (IZA), HiCN Households in Conflict Network, and Member of Insights on Immigration and Development (INSIDE-SPAIN).

 Ph.D., University of Houston, TX, USA, 2008